vega/altair/doc/user_guide/data.rst

        y='y',
    )

+By comparison,
+all other ways of specifying the data (including non-pandas DataFrames) requires encoding types to be declared explicitly.
-By comparison, here we create the same chart using a :class:`Data` object, with the data specified as a JSON-style list of records:
+Here we create the same chart as above using a :class:`Data` object, with the data specified as a JSON-style list of records:

 .. altair-plot::